Trading Glass

 What Near-Zero Autocorrelation Means

-If your returns have AC(1) ≈ 0, each trade is effectively independent of the previous one.
-This is the assumption behind most position sizing models — Kelly criterion, fixed fractional, etc.
+If your per-trade returns have AC(1) ≈ 0, each trade is effectively independent of the previous one.
+Caution: do not run AC on the cumulative equity curve — a cumulative sum is always strongly autocorrelated by construction and tells you nothing about trade independence.
+Always compute AC on incremental R-multiples or P&L per trade.
+This is the assumption behind most position sizing models — Kelly criterion, fixed fractional — and the foundational variance and risk-of-ruin formulas in this course.

 What Positive Autocorrelation Means